 What are Sports Injuries?

 Sports injuries are injuries that most commonly occur during sports and exercises.
-These injuries may result from accidents, poor training practices,use of improper protective gear, lack of conditioning, and insufficient warm-up and stretching.
+These injuries may result from accidents, poor training practices, and use of improper protective gear, lack of conditioning, and insufficient warm-up and stretching.
 The sports injuries may be either acute (sprains, fractures, tears) or chronic (tendinitis, overuse injury) injuries.

 Sports Injury Management

 When you suffer an injury during sports events, never try to continue the activity in pain because it may cause further harm.
-Some injuries may require prompt attention by a doctor, while others can be treated at home with rest, application of ice.
+Some injuries may require prompt attention by a doctor, while others can be treated at home.

 You should seek medical treatment if: